mysan91/milestoneprojecttwo/README.md

 As a user, I want an easy to navigate website.

-As a user, I want to be able to use it on desktop, tablet and mobile devices.
+As a user, I want to be able to use it on desktop, tablet like ipad and ipad pro.

-As a user, I want to see how many moves i have made.

-As A user, I want to have a timer when playing the game.

 As a user, I want to be able to restart the game.

-As a user, I want to be able to go to main meny is i dont like the game or want to change.
+As a user, I want to be able to go to main menu if i dont like the game or want to change theme.

-As a user, I want a poput when the game is done to see the scores.

-As a user, I want good content and good pictures.
+As a user, I want good content and good pictures. (star wars)

 As a user, I want simple instructions how to play the game.